 When I was 11, my dad and I stopped at Fullerton airport to check out "airport day".
 This event included food, fun, and of course airplane rides.
 We scouted out a plane we wanted to take a ride in - named the Ford-Trimotor - an old-timer that carries up to 7 passengers.
 As my dad and I were eating our lunch right next to the airstrip before embarking on our aviation journey, the Ford Trimotor took off.
 Something wasn't right, as the plane lost lift and veered towards our building.
 I watched in horror as it came within inches of hitting us.
 As my dad and I ducked, we could see the airplane's shadow go straight into the ground, erupting in smoke and dust.

 Luckily, we got out unscathed.
 Even better, there were no fatalities.
-However, that day truly left a mark on me because I became incredibly fearful of flying.
+However, that day truly left a mark on me as I became incredibly fearful of flying.

 Now, having a fear of flying and a love for travel does not mix well.
 So I knew I had to conquer it somehow.
 On my 25th birthday, I decided I was going to fly an airplane.